padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

 that’s not to say that it’s still true — i still find home in the many, many places that are filled with my people — but boston is now [the longest i’ve lived anywhere](https://mitadmissions.org/blogs/entry/ten/). it stands to reason there’s a lot of those connections here: the high school and college friends still in the area, the friends i’ve made through them, the theater communities i’ve joined. beyond that, boston has grown on me as a *place*. filled with people who care about community and each other (while cities are filled with people, i think boston truly feels like people *live* there in a way that stands out). there’s the fact that i know this place in and out, and can get to anywhere on a bike. silly things, like having “ice cream crawls” between all the specialty ice cream stores.

-this of course, isn’t to say i can’t find other communities in other places that i wouldn’t get this level of familiarity with somewhere else — but when my thoughts wander to the idea of living in a different place, it inevitably becomes a comparison of what i’d miss about boston.
+this, of course, isn’t to say i can’t find other communities elsewhere, or that i couldn’t get this level of familiarity somewhere else — but when my thoughts wander to the idea of living in a different place, it inevitably becomes a comparison of what i’d miss about boston.

 when i was choosing to go to grad school, i did think about the fact that it would be good for me to spend time as an adult living somewhere *other* than boston. now that it’s time to make that choice, i’m not sure that i want that anymore.